 Then I saw them.

-Paralysed by shock, the white stick fell from my numb fingers, clattering onto the sidewalk.
+Paralyzed by shock, the white stick fell from my numb fingers, clattering onto the sidewalk.
 I turned to leave, desperate to flee from the haunting sight of the Colonists in the road, but I was so panicked, in such a hurry, that I stepped on my cane.
-It rolled under foot and before I knew it I pitched over, tumbling to to hard ground below.
+It rolled underfoot and before I knew it I pitched over, tumbling to the hard ground below.

 I didn’t quite break my fall in time, banging my cheek hard on the floor and skinning my palms.

 I heard a cry from a passerby, a friendly concerned woman who rushed to my side.
-She knelt beside me, helping me up, applying a kleenex to my throbbing cheek which she informed me was now bleeding.
-I tried to tell her that I was OK, there was nothing to worry about, but this good Samaritan insisted on driving me to Dr Harper’s office to get my injuries looked at.
+She knelt beside me, helping me up, applying a Kleenex to my throbbing cheek which she informed me was now bleeding.
+I tried to tell her that I was okay, there was nothing to worry about, but this Good Samaritan insisted on driving me to Dr. Harper’s office to get my injuries looked at.

-I explained that I’d just lost my balance, that no harm was done, but I think he saw through my feeble protestations to my underlying agitation.
-He didn’t press, he didn’t force the matter, he simply asked what might have caused my clumsiness.
+I explained that I’d just lost my balance, and that no harm was done, but I think he saw through my feeble protestations to my underlying agitation.
+He didn’t press or force the matter.
+He simply asked what might have caused my clumsiness.
 Then he asked how I’d been as of late.

 When I’d finished mumbling my way through the most non-committal answer I could muster, he placed a gentle, reassuring hand on my shoulder.